andi242/sb-collection/README.md

 # sb-collection

+> ⚡ archived, will not be updated for 1.0
+> some day, perhaps...

 streamer.bot scripts collection.
 somewhere out there all of this might already exist, but I have fun doing this on my own.